jiangjianshan/msvc-pkg/README.md

 ## ✨ Key Features

+`msvc-pkg` is similar to [vcpkg](https://github.com/microsoft/vcpkg) and [MINGW-Packages](https://github.com/msys2/MINGW-packages), but its lightweight design and focus on the following features make it worth trying
 - 🔧 Fully relies on MSVC/MSVC-like toolchains to generate native Windows binaries
 - 🛠️ Lightweight UNIX-like environment without requiring additional installations of Cygwin/MSYS2
 - 🤖 Automatically generate dependency tree and detect circular dependencies based on package configurations